sunandanmukherjee/QRNAS/README.txt

   (if they collide with pdbfile.pdb or outfile.pdb respectively).
   Same thing applies to commandline option `-m restrfile.txt' vs. `RESTRFILE otherrestrfile.txt' in configfile.txt.

-  $ ./QRNA -p -i pdbfile.pdb
+  $ ./QRNA -P -i pdbfile.pdb
   It minimizes pdbfile.pdb and writes pdbfile_out.pdb every 100 steps.
   All default parameters are used.
   Occupancy and beta-factors in pdbfile.pdb are treated as restraint information exactly as by SimRNA: